keithagroves/agent-to-service/README.md

 - **Output**: Defines the outputs of the capability.
 - **Requirements**: Specifies input and output requirements for dependent capabilities.

----

-## Best Practices

-1. **Include Only Necessary Paths**:
-   - When using OpenAPI in a step, limit the `definition` to only the specific paths and operations required.
-This avoids ambiguity and keeps the capability definition concise.

-2. **Clarity in Definitions**:
-   - Ensure that the `definition` field in each step is a valid specification according to the declared `format`.

-3. **Consistency**:
-   - Use consistent variable names and placeholder syntax (e.g., `${VARIABLE_NAME}`) across steps for clarity and ease of parsing.

-4. **Security Considerations**:
-   - By including only necessary endpoints, you reduce the risk of unintended or unauthorized API calls.

-5. **Documentation**:
-   - Provide sufficient comments or descriptions within the capability definition to aid understanding and maintenance.

----

 ## Registry Architecture